 We are moving into the driest time of the year which is late May and June.
 With good fortune, the summer monsoons will kick in around the 4th of July.
 But between then and now, it’s an important time to spend caring for your new transplants.
-Good nutrition, regular deep watering, mulching and protection from browsing rabbits/deer are the four priorities to give your plants a strong start.
-In the long term, healthy, robust plants grow faster and fill out more quickly than plants stressed from lack of care.
+Good nutrition, regular deep watering, mulching, and protection from browsing rabbits/deer are the four priorities to give your plants a strong start.
+In the long term, healthy, robust plants grow faster and fill out more quickly than plants stressed by lack of care.
 Stressed plants won’t ever catch up in their growth and vigor.

-A twice monthly watering with Medina Fish Blend
+A twice-monthly watering with Medina Fish Blend

 Regular Deep Watering is Essential.